apache/activemq-artemis/docs/user-manual/en/rest.md

 ## Mixing JMS and REST

-The ActiveMQ REST interface supports mixing JMS and REST producers and consumers.
+The Apache ActiveMQ REST interface supports mixing JMS and REST producers and consumers.
 You can send an ObjectMessage through a JMS Producer, and have a REST client consume it.
 You can have a REST client POST a message to a topic and have a JMS Consumer receive it.
 Some simple